Sabrinas Organizing

 It shows fine motor skills.
 This game helps kids look at things more closely and, therefore, determine different ways to do tasks by determining similarities and differences.

-Benefits for organizing: This game helps kids look at the task more closely and figure out a way to move them without interrupting the others.
+Benefits for organizing: This game helps kids examine the tasks more closely and figure out how to move them without interrupting the others.
 It allows them to see the cause and effect of their actions.

-Where to buy it?
-Here are four types of pick-up sticks games from Amazon (affiliate):
+Where can I buy it?
+Here are four types of pick-up stick games from Amazon (Affiliate Link) (affiliate):

 Hedbanz game

-It shows how to do analytical thinking and approach topics.
+It shows how to think analytically and approach topics.
 Having to describe the card above, the person's head will help them find similarities in different objects.
 They can define an object by saying, "This object is in a kitchen to help you make dinner."

 Benefits for organizing: When they look at the image and describe it to the other kids, they have to group items in their minds.
-What do pieces look like in this item?
+What do the pieces in this item look like?
 What items do the same thing as this one?
-Without saying what the object is.
-This step helps them figure out other similarities this object has with different things without telling the other object's name.
+Without saying what the object is, this step helps them figure out other similarities this object has with different things without telling the other objects' names.

-Where to buy it?
-Here are Hedbaz game options from Amazon (affiliate):
+Where can I buy it?
+Here are Hedbaz game options from Amazon (Affiliate Link) (affiliate):

 Mousetrap game